Hosnooo/quadrotor-lqr-mpc-nmpc/README.md

 - The code uses the NED convention, where positive `z` points downward.
 - The thrust direction is opposite the body positive `z` axis.
-- The model uses ZYX Euler angles, so very large pitch angles should be avoided due to Euler-angle singularity.
+- The model uses ZYX Euler angles, so very large pitch angles should be avoided due to the Euler-angle singularity.
-- Rotor speed limits are enforced through the allocation and saturation functions.
+- Rotor-speed limits are enforced through the allocation and saturation functions.
 - NMPC and OCP scripts may require more computation time than LQR and Linear MPC.

 ---